 Glaciers of all three connectivity levels are included in the RGI.
-Rastner et al. recommend that CL2 glaciers be treated as part of the ice sheet, for which purpose they can be identified using RGIFlag/ConnectFlag.
+Rastner et al. recommend that CL2 glaciers be treated as part of the ice sheet, for which purpose they can be identified using

+RGIFlag/Connectivity.
 The total extent of CL0 and CL1 glaciers, 89731 km2, is well in excess of any previous estimate of the extent of glaciers in the Greenland periphery.
-Adding the CL2 glaciers and the ice sheet, Rastner et al. estimate a glacierized area for Greenland as a whole of 1.808±0.004 × 106 km2.
-This lies between the two estimates suggested by Kargel et al. (2012), 1.801±0.016 × 106

-$\rm km^2$ and 1.824±0.016 \times 10^6 $\rm km^2$; these estimates are statistically indistinguishable from but more uncertain than that of Rastner et al.
+Adding the CL2 glaciers and the ice sheet, Rastner et al. estimate a glacierized area for Greenland as a whole of $1.808\pm0.004 \times 10^{6}$ km2.
+This lies between the two estimates suggested by Kargel et al. (2012), $1.801\pm0.016 \times 10^{6}$ km2 and $1.824\pm0.016 \times 10^{6}$ km2; these estimates are statistically indistinguishable from but more uncertain than that of Rastner et al.

-There are numerous glaciers in the periphery of the Greenland ice sheet.
 Distinguishing between what is considered ice sheet versus glaciers is a challenge, and depends on the scientific application.
 While the distinction is clear for the numerous fully detached glaciers, there are several regions where, although there is a physical connection to the main ice sheet, the ice mass is either a valley glacier in mountainous terrain, or it forms its own ice dome and is largely uncoupled from the ice sheet dynamics.
 Therefore, for applications such as extrapolation of laser altimetry data, some researchers consider that such ice masses should be categorized as glaciers rather than as part of the ice sheet.